Journaling has become a huge trend in the US, with sales of journals growing year on year.

-Results from this group were compared to another group, who were simply asked to write about superficial topics.
+Results from this group were compared to another group, who were simply asked to reflect on superficial topics.

-Amazingly, those who wrote about traumatic events were less likely to use medication and visited the campus health centre less often, compared to the other group.
+Amazingly, those who wrote about traumatic events were less likely to use medication and visited the campus health center less often, compared to the other group.

 11: Improves Your Sleep

-If you’re struggling to sleep, there are a number of things that are proven to help.
+If you’re not getting the sleep you need, there are things that are proven to help.